Skip to main content

 Assigning Templates to Products

-Once your production template is created and configured with steps:
+Once your production template is created and configured with tasks:

 1. Navigate to the products page